Women and ADHD: why the surge and why EFAs can help

 Perspectives on ADHD have been changing since the release of the DSM-V in 2013, which identified that ADHD presents differently in women.
 While boys typically show hyperactive traits, women are more likely to exhibit inattentive signs of ADHD, such as forgetfulness, disorganisation, and lack of focus.
 These subtle symptoms of ADHD in women were often overlooked, contributing to underdiagnosis until recent years.[2]

 The COVID pandemic also sparked an increase, with the number of ADHD diagnoses in women aged 23-49 nearly doubling.[3]
 In fact, during 2020-21, ADHD diagnoses increased, with some researchers referring to it as an emerging focus in neurodevelopmental health.
-[4] This has been partly attributed to the shift in routines during lockdown, in which working from home allowed for greater distraction and reduced productivity, along with significant stress and anxiety.
+[4] This has been partly attributed to shift in routines during lockdown, in which working from home allowed for greater flexibility and work-family balance, potentially allowing women the ability time to visit a provider and receive a diagnosis.[4a]

 Social media platforms such as TikTok have also played a key role in ADHD diagnoses.
 User-generated content about ADHD is one of the most popular health topics on TikTok, and #ADHD is in the top 10 hashtags.
 While social media has increased awareness, it is essential that individuals seek a professional assessment for an accurate ADHD diagnosis and appropriate treatment.